yugr/rust-slides/materials/materials.md

   * Status: DONE (5m)
   * Main idea: user wonders what are potential, NYI optimizations; the only answer is `noalias`
   * More materials: added links
+- What languages (other than Rust) have "zero cost abstraction"? https://www.reddit.com/r/rust/comments/zkr3xm/what_languages_other_than_rust_have_zero_cost/

 # Expression templates